prashun07/Last_minute_notes_cpp/C_and_CPP/C_lmn.md

 ```
 ## size of a structure
 - The size of a structure is the sum of the sizes of its members, plus any padding added by the compiler for alignment purposes.

+Padding is added to structures to ensure that each member is aligned in memory according to the CPU's requirements.
+Proper alignment allows the processor to access data more efficiently, which can improve performance and prevent hardware faults on some architectures.

 ways of structure packing:
 - `#pragma pack(n)` - where `n` is the alignment boundary (e.g., 1, 2, 4, 8, etc.).
 - `__attribute__((packed))` - GCC specific attribute to pack the structure without padding.